Elevatory/.github/profile/README.md

 Our expertise spans the ABAP platform, SAP Fiori, SAP HANA, web applications, mobile applications as well as backends and infrastructures.
 We analyze your processes and jointly develop value-added enterprise applications.

-You can find more information on our [Company Website](https://www.elevatory.de "Elevatory - Design and development of clean code enterprise applications with SAP ABAP and Fiori").
+You can find more information about us on our [Company Website](https://www.elevatory.de "Elevatory - Design and development of clean code enterprise applications with SAP ABAP and Fiori").